arunsharma8osdd/covidpred/README.md

 **Note:** The training and validation set images must be supplied in unzipped format only.

 **Question.
+Can I download the alreay trained models used in present study?**

+**Answer.** Yes, you can download all the five trained models from our website at: http://14.139.62.220/covid_19_models/

+**Question.
 What are the dependencies or library and operating system (OS) requirements to run these codes?**

 **Answer.** The library requirements are as follows: